The first criticism is by the Real Business Cycle people:

 Their IRFs are hump-shaped, like the one on the left, very different from the NKM ones.

-5. Refuting the criticisms
+5. Evaluating the Criticisms

-Introduce lagged inflation in the AS curve
+lagged inflation in the AS curve

-Introduce lagged output in the IS curve
+lagged output in the IS curve

 Hump-shaped IRFs in the NKM